Medically reviewed by Vicky Davis, FNP

 In olden times, one man’s hair piece was likely quite similar, if not the same, to the next man’s — especially if they bought them at the same store.

-These toupees would be used to cover balding areas, and what natural hair remained would be combed over the wig to conceal it as much as possible.
+These toupees would be used to cover balding areas, and what natural hair remained would be combed over the wigs for hair loss to conceal it as much as possible.

 Now, it’s a different ballgame entirely.